 - Not nonstick, requires seasoning or good temperature control to prevent food from sticking

 - Low-quality stainless steel pans might cause leaching

 The Best Stainless Steel Cookware

 Cusibox 14-Piece Stainless Steel Cookware Set – Overall Best

 For one of the best stainless steel cookware in the market today, check out the Cusibox 14-Piece Stainless Steel Cookware Set.
-Coming in at under $180, there’s less chances of leaching with this induction-compatible set.
+Coming in at under $180 (time of writing), there’s less chances of leaching with this induction-compatible set.

 To start with, it uses FDA-approved 18/8 stainless steel.
 This means that unlike 18/10 stainless steel which are more commonly used, you’re getting a cookware set which only has 8% nickel.
 Less nickel, less chances of leaching.